 Apply: The name of the UCAS online application system.

 Applicant number: A ten digit number assigned by UCAS.
 Sometimes referred to as a UCAS ID or Personal ID.
 This is different to your Clearing number.

-Campus University: A university situated on one dedicated site, with student accommodation, teaching and research facilities, and leisure activities all together.
-Edge Hill is a campus university, and we’ve won awards for our beautiful surroundings!
+Campus university: A university situated on one dedicated site, with student accommodation, teaching and research facilities, and leisure activities all together.
+Edge Hill is a campus university, and we’ve even won awards for our beautiful surroundings.

 Changed course offer: You might get one of these if you haven’t met the conditions of the offer you accepted.
 It might involve a different start date or a different course altogether.

 Clearing: Clearing is the system that operates after UCAS Extra has closed.
 Opening on Wednesday 5 July until Tuesday 17 October 2023, Clearing is a way of helping students without a university place and universities with course vacancies find each other.